dhulkifli/Intro/README.md

 # Intro
 intro  to prog by developer works

-This is a  test prog doen will reading developer works
+This is a  test prog done while reading developer works